For the purposes of archiving how I like to develop, I'll chronicle a few things here.

 # install pip /usr/local/share/python/easy_install pip # modify PATH in ~/.bashrc to have the following export PATH="$(brew --prefix python)/bin:$PATH" export PATH="/usr/local/share/python:$PATH"

 Next comes the customization of PHP.
-I use PHP for most of my development - well, anything that has nothing to do with DevOps at least - so it's very useful to have an up to date version with a few different extensions.
+I use PHP for most of my development - well, anything that has nothing to do with systems administration at least - so it's very useful to have an up to date version with a few different extensions.
 I've recently begun managing Homebrew-PHP, so I have the process down pat - again, follow any instructions for each brew, like enabling the homebrew

 php in Apache: